esheldon/nsim/config/README.md

     - same as run-dg06mcal08 but at s/n=23
     - note pqr does not have any corr intrinsic to it, so we do --corr-model to apply a correction
+    - pqr with model bias post-fix
+        0.0033 +/- 0.0053
+        - maybe using correct priors was what was needed
+    - lensfit with model bias included in sens. calc.
+        -0.023 +/- 0.0051
+    - may want to do a run where we keep both lensfit style sensitivities, and model bias

+- run-dg06mcal10
+    - same as 09 but keeping both kinds of lensfit sens

+* use mean relation for response
+* proper weighting for pqr etc.
+* can do "importance sampling" over the template set, instead of some other likelihood/posterior sampling

 - run-dg06mcalt07
     - fit gauss